Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Warm Mineral Springs is one of only three known natural hot springs in Florida, and the only one accessible to the public.

-Warm Mineral Springs is an incredible place.
-People visit from all over the world to bathe in its mineral-rich waters.
+Warm Mineral Springs is an incredible place, and I personally love visiting.
+People travel from all over the world to soak in its warm mineral waters.

 There is speculation that Spanish conquistador Juan Ponce de León may have been fatally wounded while searching for the Warm Mineral Spring site.
 He died from his injuries after being shot by a Native American’s poison-tipped arrow.